 Other Products and Service Levels: The Parties may agree to use a product/service level defined by a different agreement (e.g., the California ISO tariff, the ERCOT agreement or the EEI agreement) for a particular transaction under this Agreement.
 Unless the Parties expressly state and agree that all the terms and conditions of such other agreement will apply to any such transaction, the transaction shall be subject to all the terms of this Agreement, except that (1) all service level/product definitions; (2) force majeure/uncontrollable force definitions, and (3) other terms as mutually agreed shall have the meaning ascribed to them in the different agreement or in the applicable confirmation notice or agreement.
 [Add to Form of Confirmation, end of (g): Other products per Section [this Reach Through Provision] __________ [Describe product).]

+3. NETTING/SET-OFF (Vote to make changes to WSPP Agreement)

 22. DEFAULT OF TRANSACTIONS UNDER THIS AGREEMENT AND CONFIRMATION AGREEMENTS:

 22.1 EVENTS OF DEFAULT